rpdav/nixos/README.md

 | rainbow-cat | catppuccin-mocha          |
 | tokyo       | tokyo-night-terminal-dark |

 [Base16Schemes](https://github.com/tinted-theming/schemes?tab=readme-ov-file) are a set of 16 coordinated colors.
 You can also build your own base16 scheme with stylix if you prefer.
-You can get scheme names by running `nix run nixpkgs#base16-schemes` and browsing to `result/share/themes`.
+You can get scheme names by running `nix build nixpkgs#base16-schemes` and browsing to `result/share/themes`.

 ## Initial Install
 See readme files in each host's subfolder.